 If you have been selected for verification and the Financial Aid Office has not completed the verification process or has not received all necessary documents, you will receive a “File Incomplete” message when you try to select a position.

-If you have not received a Federal Work-Study award, you may still work in a campus position that does not require a FAFSA or financial need.
+If you have not received a Federal Work-Study offer, you may still work in a campus position that does not require a FAFSA or financial need.

 Campus job openings for students not receiving Federal Work-Study are available through the Career Center.

 Earnings are distributed directly to the student by direct deposit into a bank account.
-Your Federal Work-Study award cannot be applied directly to your MU bill.
+Your Federal Work-Study earnings cannot be applied directly to your MU bill.